Histotechnician Program Admission Guidelines

 Maximum points 20 points

-ACCUPLACER score of 90 or better
+or ACCUPLACER Reading score of 90 or better

 or a bachelor's degree

-or a grade of "A" in ENGL 0890
+or a grade of "A-" or better in ENGL 1002 Critical Reading

 Maximum points 10 points (can only receive points once, even if multiple criteria are met)